Introducing Executive Director,

 Cats Are Like Potato Chips

 I say that a lot!
 It happens when someone asks about pets.
 I say I have a dog and “kitties”.
 Usually the other person will then ask, “How many kitties do you have?”
 Ugh.
-“I have six kitties.”
+“I have seven kitties.”
 This is followed by the odd look or a comment about the crazy cat lady or something along those lines and most of the time I am asked, “How?”
-How did I end up with six?
-How can I handle six?
+How did I end up with seven?
+How can I handle seven?
 How?
 My answer, kitties are like potato chips.
 You have one and then you need another and another and ….

 Yes, they are like potato chips.
 You can’t have just one.
 Why should I?
 My kitties aren’t demanding and really don’t take up a lot of time.
 You don’t have to take them outside to potty or on walks.
 Feed them, love them, scoop their boxes and play with them and they will return my love a million times over with plenty of purrs, cuddles and cheek rubs for many years to come!